-One of the greatest works of Alfred Hitchcock, ‘Psycho‘ is a spin-chilling psychological horror movie released in 1960.
-The film is praised for its intense camera work, tense atmosphere, impressive acting, and nerve-wreaking climax.
-This is just the beginning of a slasher genre.
-The film earned Hitchcock four Academy Awards nominations and recognition even decades after the film’s release.
+One of the greatest works by Alfred Hitchcock, ‘Psycho‘ is a spine-chilling, psychological horror movie released in 1960.
+The film is praised for its intense camera work, tense atmosphere, impressive acting, and nerve-wracking climax.
+This was the beginning of slasher genre.
+The film earned Hitchcock four Academy Awards nominations and boundless recognition.
 ‘Psycho‘ is based on a 1959 novel of the same name, written by Robert Bloch.
-But this unsettling story written by Bloch itself was inspired by a real-life serial killer.
+But this unsettling story was inspired by a real-life killer.

 Real-Life Serial Killer Who Inspired The ‘Psycho’ Character